mavek87/pomodorotime/README.md

 # Pomodoro-Time

-'Pomodoro' app to stay focused on your daily tasks
+'Pomodoro' app to stay focused during your daily tasks